-S-97 is a Guideline intended for developers and maintainers of Product Specifications that utilize the IHO framework standard S-100 (Universal Hydrographic Data Model).

 Introduction

 Part C is intended to ensure that data quality aspects are addressed in an appropriate and harmonized way for all S-100 based Product Specifications.

 This Data Quality Guideline can be used by HSSC Working Groups developing S-100 based Product Specifications.
 It provides 10 recommendations for appropriate data quality measures as deemed necessary to be used within S-100 based Product Specifications.